Seminary: The Traditional Option…

 A fully-accredited Seminary is great, for those who need it, and can afford it.
 Many CUA clergy have attended a traditional seminary.
 If you want a paid career in chaplaincy or academia, you need to graduate from a fully-accredited seminary.
 We would love to help you through the CUA ordination process, while you attend a fully-accredited seminary!

 The CUA offers a two-part, college level education program, designed to expose you to every area of a traditional seminary education—except Greek & Hebrew.
 It satisfies the educational requirement for CUA ordination (and has been accepted elsewhere too).
 While it’s not as lengthy or deep as traditional seminary, it’s serious studying: Thousands of pages of reading, and hundreds of pages of writing.
 You’ll compare and contrast differing interpretations, agree and disagree with famous scholars, take a local internship, and finish confident in your academic experience.

 The program is broken-up into two sets of courses.

 - The first set includes everything that any serious CU scholar should know.

 - The second set is, primarily, for those who are seeking ordination through the CUA.

-If you are looking towards ordination, the second set builds-on what you learned in the first set; and you will then choose a concentration in either congregational ministry, or chaplaincy.
+If you are looking towards ordination, the second set builds-on what you learned in the first set.
 Your exact course requirements will vary, but this page will give you a good idea what to expect:

 Christian Universalist Scholar Track, the starter set, includes: